Garabogazköl

-Garabogazköl (also spelled Kara-Bogaz-Gol; "Black Strait Lake"), or Garabogazköl Aylagy ("Black Strait Lake Bay"), is a shallow, highly saline lagoon off the Caspian Sea in northwestern Turkmenistan.
+Garabogazköl is a shallow, highly saline lagoon off the Caspian Sea in northwestern Turkmenistan.
 The lagoon has a variable surface area typically about 18000 km2.
 It is very shallow, with an average depth of 10 meters.
 It is separated from the Caspian Sea by a narrow, rocky ridge having a very narrow opening through which the Caspian Sea waters flow into it.
 There is likely a subterranean highly saline water flow when there is less evaporation in winter.
 The lagoon's volume fluctuates seasonally, accentuated by its salt evaporation ponds and seasonally dry salt pans.

-The city of Garabogaz lies nearby, about 50 km north of the channel between the main Caspian basin and the Garabogazköl lagoon.
+In Turkmen, it is sometimes referred to as a lake ("köl") or a bay ("aýlag").
+The city of Garabogaz lies nearby, about 50 km north of the channel between the main Caspian basin and the lagoon.

-Etymology
+Etymology & Toponymy

-The water body lends its name to the nearby city of Garabogaz.
 The name was originally applied to the narrow strait which connects the gulf to the Caspian Sea.
 Because the water in the strait, termed a "throat" (bogaz), was darker than the water on either side, it was termed "dark" or "black" (gara), hence garabogaz.
-Over time the name was applied to the gulf itself and ultimately to the city.
+Over time the name was applied to the gulf itself.
+The water body lends its name to the nearby city of Garabogaz, formerly known as Bekdaş.